-In general, under Section 382 of the Code, a corporation that undergoes an "ownership change" (generally defined as a greater than 50-percentage-point cumulative change (by value) in the equity ownership of certain stockholders over a rolling three-year period) is subject to limitations on its ability to utilize its pre-change net operating losses, or NOLs, to offset future taxable income.
+In general, under Section 382 of the Internal Revenue Code, or the Code, a corporation that undergoes an "ownership change" (generally defined as a greater than 50-percentage-point cumulative change (by value) in the equity ownership of certain stockholders over a rolling three-year period) is subject to limitations on its ability to utilize its pre-change net operating losses, or NOLs, to offset future taxable income.
 If we undergo additional ownership changes (some of which changes may be outside our control), our ability to utilize our NOLs could be further limited by Section 382 of the Code.
-The Merger resulted in an ownership change under Section 382 of the Code for us, and our pre-Merger net operating loss carryforwards and certain other tax attributes will be subject to limitation or elimination.
-The net operating loss carryforwards and certain other tax attributes of ours may also be subject to limitations as a result of ownership changes.
+The Merger resulted in an ownership change under Section 382 of the Code for us, and our pre-Merger NOL carryforwards and certain other tax attributes will be subject to limitation or elimination.
+The NOL carryforwards and certain other tax attributes of ours may also be subject to limitations as a result of ownership changes.
 Our NOLs may also be impaired under state law.
 Accordingly, we may not be able to utilize a material portion of our NOLs.
-Furthermore, our ability to utilize our NOLs.

-Other than for 2015, we have incurred net losses since our inception, and we anticipate that we will continue to incur significant losses for the foreseeable future; thus, we do not know whether or when we will generate the U.S. federal taxable income necessary to utilize our NOLs.
+Furthermore, our ability to utilize our NOLs is conditioned upon our attaining profitability and generating U.S. federal taxable income.
+We have incurred net losses since our inception, and we anticipate that we will continue to incur significant losses for the foreseeable future; thus, we do not know whether or when we will generate the U.S. federal taxable income necessary to utilize our NOLs.

 We have a material weakness in our internal control over financial reporting.
-If one or more material weaknesses persist or if we fail to establish and maintain effective internal control over financial reporting, our ability to accurately report our financial results could be adversely affected.
+If one or more material weaknesses persist and are not remediated or if we fail to establish and maintain effective internal control over financial reporting, our ability to accurately report our financial results could be adversely affected.